 Researchers chalk this up to the reputation scores available within the market.
-Like Yelp or TripAdvisor, drug purchasers are also looking to choose what has the best reviews, perceiving this to imply trustworthiness.
+Like Yelp or TripAdvisor, drug buyers are also looking to choose what has the best reviews, perceiving this to imply trustworthiness.

 Researchers note that this semi-monopolized market doesn’t bode well for users if suppliers ever get busted.
 Based on this study, if authorities could manage to take down just a few suppliers, the whole market would suffer tremendously: